 This guide gives an introduction to TSS and importing goods into Northern Ireland (NI).
 This guide is helpful for an overview of NI protocol trade and key customs procedures.

-If there are any words or acronyms in this document that are unfamiliar, please visit the Jargon Buster or use the search tool to find a definition.
+If there are any words or acronyms in this document that are unfamiliar, please visit the Jargon Buster or use the search tool on the Northern Ireland Customs & Trade Academy (NICTA) website to find a definition.

 Terms used in this guide refer to the terminology used on the TSS Portal.
 Please note that these may not match the most recent terms used on GOV.UK, in HMRC’s Customs Declaration System or the Northern Ireland Online Tariff on GOV.UK.